 - Notably averted in the film versions of AKIRA and Ghost in the Shell, where the soundtrack instead consists of a combination of synthesizers and traditional Asian chanting and instrumentation.

-- 90s-era Judge Dredd comics frequently had posters up on the walls for Nine Inch Nails, White Zombie and other industrial-metal acts.
-The tendency of the dystopian future setting to use this kind of music was lampshaded during the Doomsday For Megacity 1 arc across 2000AD and the Judge Dredd Megazine: Anderson meets a contact at a nightclub and comments that the music is giving her a headache and she can't understand why its so popular.
+- '90s-era Judge Dredd comics frequently had posters up on the walls for Nine Inch Nails, White Zombie and other industrial-metal acts.
+The tendency of the dystopian future setting to use this kind of music was lampshaded during the Doomsday for Megacity 1 arc across 2000AD and the Judge Dredd Megazine: Anderson meets a contact at a nightclub and comments that the music is giving her a headache and she can't understand why it's so popular.

 - Hackers.
-Mid-90s techno music is almost constant throughout this film.
+Mid-'90s techno music is almost constant throughout this film.

 - The Matrix: Seeing that the movie is Cyberpunk, techno is, of course, found here, as is some actual punk.
 Industrial metal is also represented with Rob Zombie and Marilyn Manson.

 - Played with in the Tech Noir nightclub in The Terminator: The music is initially normal '80s pop, until the electric/metallic Leitmotif of the Terminator kicks in.

 - The Gene Generation soundtrack.
 Mostly the music is EBM/Industrial (several songs from EBM / Industrial / Electro act Combichrist are used), and even the non-Industrial music is written by Ronan Harris from VNV Nation (a popular Futurepop act).
 Add the fact that the director and all the characters constantly dress as futuristic goths and you have a film that basically is one giant advertisement for the entire catalogue of Metropolis Records.